 He is interested in reading autobiography, travelling and playing cricket in his free time.

-Gargi works as the Deputy Programme Manager for the Counter Wildlife Trafficking unit.
+Gargi works as the Deputy Programme Manager, and co-leads the Research cell within the Counter Wildlife Trafficking program.
 In her free time she enjoys reading about the the nexus of culture and wildlife, and writing about her experiences with animals.

 Jessica Luis is a Design Assistant with the Counter Wildlife Trafficking program.
 She obtained her Masters degree in Ecology and Environmental Sciences from Pondicherry University in 2016.
 She also has a diploma in Social Communications Media from Sophia Polytechnic, Mumbai.
 Her work so far has focused on Smooth-coated Otter ecology and interaction with fisheries in Goa, Indian Skimmer breeding ecology along the Chambal, citizen science initiatives to document urban tree biodiversity and intertidal ecology, wildlife illustration and science communication.

 Kritika Balaji joined WCS-India in 2019, and currently leads the Counter Wildlife Trafficking team’s Monitoring, Evaluation, and Learning unit.
 Her work involves developing and implementing strategies to understand the programs overall impact on reducing wildlife trade.
 Through her work, she enjoys interacting with trainee officers, tracking wildlife crime cases from arrest to conviction, and looking for trends in species trafficked.
 She is keen to analyse feedback and knowledge gained from her work to suggest and implement sustainable policy changes.
 She has also worked on monitoring tiger populations and mitigating the human-elephant conflict in South Indian landscapes.
 She has a background in microbiology and genetics, and has previously worked on researching maize pathogens and gene mutations in Neurospora crassa.
 She is passionate about animals and all things nature.